justin950717/Google_Data_Analytics_Capstone_Case_Study/README.md

 ### Assumptions
 The assumptions made was any ride_length of less than 1minute were recorded wrongly, as it does not make sense to ride for less than a minute from one destination to another.
-No (or small insignificant amount) of longitudinal and lateral coordinates were displaced for ride_length of less than 1minute.
 Hence, any ride_length less than 1minute were considered invalid data and was deleted

 ### Analysis